a unique, patented

 Galvanizing — or zinc coating — has been used for over a hundred years in a wide range of applications to protect steel from the ravages of corrosion.
-Greenkote® is an advanced, patented, thermal diffusion coating process that takes zinc-based metal coating to a whole new level of performance.
+Greenkote® is an advanced, patented, thermal diffusion process that takes zinc-based corrosion resistant coatings to a whole new level of performance.

 A unique thermal diffusion coating process — compliant with ASTM A1059/A1059M

 Greenkote corrosion resistant coatings are applied by a patented Thermo-Chemical Surface Modification (TCSM) batch process that is fully compliant with the ASTM A1059/A1059M specification, for cost-effective, high performance corrosion protection.
 (See the specification and news about it.)
 Greenkote utilizes a dry bulk powder formulation of zinc, aluminum and other proprietary ingredients that is thermo-diffused into the iron-based metal substrate surface of finished metal parts.
 The Greenkote coating forms in two basic phases…